mythril-forge/vanilla-spells/spells/level-6/eyebite.md

 ## Description
 For the spell's duration, your eyes become an inky void imbued with dread power.
-One creature of your choice within 60 feet of you that you can see must succeed on a Wisdom saving throw or be affected by one of the following effects of your choice for the duration.
+One creature of your choice within 60 feet of you that you can see must succeed on a Wisdom Saving Throw or be affected by one of the following effects of your choice for the duration.
-On each of your turns until the spell ends, you can use your action to target another creature but can't target a creature again if it has succeeded on a saving throw against this casting of eyebite.
+On each of your turns until the spell ends, you can use your action to target another creature but can't target a creature again if it has succeeded on a Saving Throw against this casting of eyebite.

 ### Asleep
 The target falls **unconscious**.